 “Every battle is won, or lost, before it is ever fought.” ― Sun Tzu, The Art of War

-This well-know quote refers to the preparation, positioning, and planning that make the difference in the success - prepare and plan well in advance - be ready - be prepared.
+This well-known quote refers to the preparation, positioning, and planning that make the difference in the success - prepare and plan well in advance - be ready - be prepared.

-If I have all the stuff in the world to use in an emergency but don't have a plan, all I have is STUFF; a pile of junk with no map to follow for their effective use in a crisis.
+If I have all the stuff in the world to use in an emergency but don't have a plan and don't know how to use my stuff, all I have is STUFF; a pile of junk with no map to follow for their effective use in a crisis.

 I have STUFF.
 I know how to use my STUFF.
 And I keep buying more STUFF.
 But, I put off making a plan because I didn't know where to start.
 The task seemed overwhelming.
 I like simple.
 When I found this book, I felt that I found simple and basic guidelines on making my emergency plan.
 Again, I am not an authority on this stuff and there are likely better resources but, of those I have researched, this one works for me.